markmarkoh/datamaps/README.md

         }
     });

-    //draw a legend for this map
+    // Draw a legend for this map
     map.legend();
 </script>
 ```

 This will draw a world map and fill in IRL (Ireland) with the corresponding `fills.LOW` and USA with `fills.MEDIUM`.

-You can also use `fill: color` for each state if you don't want to define a `fillkey`.
+You can also use `fill: color` for each state if you don't want to define a `fillKey`.

 Colors will be applied in this order: `fillKey`, `fill`, `defaultFill`.